ClassicPress-plugins-mirror/cc-plugin-checker/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Add check for plugins above WC 3.5.3 and make text red for clearer alerts

 = 1.2.3 =
 * Change function so that WC/CC not required to be activated
 * Remove WC/CC activation check and warning message